XavierCLL/Jaziku/docs/dev_info.rst

         represented by big_table.
 Silly things may happen if other_silly_variable is not None.

-        :Args:
-            - `big_table`: An open Bigtable Table instance.
+        :param big_table: An open Bigtable Table instance.
+        :type big_table: int
-            - `keys`: A sequence of strings representing the key of each table row to fetch.
+        :param keys: A sequence of strings representing the key of each table row to fetch.
-            - `other_silly_variable`: Another optional variable, that has a much longer name than the other args, and which does nothing.

-        :Returns:
-            A dict mapping keys to the corresponding table row data fetched.
-Each row is represented as a tuple of strings.
-For
-            example:

-            {'Serak': ('Rigel VII', 'Preparer'),
-             'Zim': ('Irk', 'Invader'),
-             'Lrrr': ('Omicron Persei 8', 'Emperor')}

-            If a key from the keys argument is missing from the dictionary, then that row was not found in the table.

-        :Attributes:
+        :type keys: dict

+        :return: Return a dictionary depend of `class_category_analysis`, thus:

+            if `class_category_analysis` is 3:
+                - `<dict>`, 2 keys: {'below','above'}
+            if `class_category_analysis` is 7:
+                - `<dict>`, 6 keys: {'below3','below2','below1','above1','above2','above3'}
+        :rtype: dict

-            - `likes_spam`: A boolean indicating if we like SPAM or not.
+        :ivar likes_spam: A boolean indicating if we like SPAM or not.
-            - `eggs`: An integer count of the eggs we have laid.
+        :ivar eggs: An integer count of the eggs we have laid.

-        :Examples:
-            examples code here
+        :examples: examples code here

-        :Raises:
-            - `IOError`: An error occurred accessing the bigtable.Table object.

         .. note:: Requires server version **>= 1.1.3+**